feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> $feedback
-#> [1] "The response correctly identifies Algiers as the capital of Algeria, meeting the criteria for factual accuracy and specificity."
+#> [1] "The response correctly identifies Algiers as the capital of Algeria, which is factually accurate and directly meets the criteria specified."
 ```

 #### Example 2: Content Length and Style Validation